unicode-org/cldr/docs/ldml/tr35-keyboards.md

 ### Element: layers

-This element represents a set of `layer` elements with a specific physical form factor, whether hardware or touch layout.
+This element contains a set of `layer` elements with a specific physical form factor, whether hardware or touch layout.

 > <small>